-Over the past 20 years, IAVI, with funding from USAID, built a network of Partner Clinical Research Centers (CRCs) primarily focused on HIV vaccine trials.
-A vaccine to prevent HIV must reflect the needs of the communities in countries most affected by the epidemic.
+Over a span of more than 20 years, IAVI, with funding from USAID, built a network of Partner Clinical Research Centers (CRCs) in East and Southern Africa, which were initially focused on HIV vaccine trials with the recognition that a vaccine to prevent HIV must reflect the needs of the communities in countries most affected by the epidemic.
 To achieve this goal, IAVI built partnerships with in-country research institutions and communities to prepare and conduct vaccine trials in developing countries, where the need for a vaccine is greatest.

 Today, a network of independent yet interconnected centers of excellence in research in five sub-Saharan African countries (Kenya, Rwanda, South Africa, Uganda, and Zambia), as well as India, play a central role in IAVI’s vaccine development program, testing HIV vaccine candidates and conducting epidemiological studies that provide critical data for vaccine design and inform the conduct of future efficacy trials.
-In addition, these CRCs are poised to conduct clinical trials of investigational products targeting other diseases.
+As IAVI’s efforts have expanded beyond HIV to include tuberculosis (TB) and emerging infectious diseases (EID), the network is now poised to begin clinical trials of investigational products to also prevent these diseases.

 This partnership-based approach emphasizes building capacity by training local researchers and strengthening the infrastructure required for research.
 Investigators within this network are linked to scientific consortia — such as the Center for HIV/AIDS Vaccine Immunology and the Neutralizing Antibody Center — and collaborate closely with IAVI researchers.

-The IAVI Partner CRCs are among the first organizations to conduct Phase I HIV vaccine clinical trials in Africa and India to the highest international standards.
+The IAVI Partner CRCs were among the first organizations to conduct Phase I HIV vaccine clinical trials in Africa and India and continue to do so to the highest international standards.
 The CRCs are led by highly trained principal investigators with the ability to lead clinical trials.
-IAVI has trained more than 900 scientists with expertise in Good Clinical Practices and Good Clinical Laboratory Practices necessary for conducting clinical trials at international standards.
-Over the years, the CRCs have provided a unique approach to community engagement with various key populations, ensuring community support for AIDS vaccine research and development, rapid trial enrollment, and high retention, while at the same time providing access to services for at-risk populations.
+IAVI has trained more than 900 scientists with expertise in Good Clinical Practices and Good Clinical Laboratory Practices necessary for conducting clinical trials to the highest standards.
+Over the years, the CRCs have provided a unique approach to community engagement with various key populations, ensuring community support for vaccine research and development, rapid trial enrollment, and high retention, while at the same time providing access to services for at-risk populations.

 IAVI’s Clinical Research Center Partners